Key points about menopause

 Video: Menopause – how will it affect my health?

-Professor Susan Davis explains how the onset of menopause may affect one's health.
+Professor Susan Davis explains how the onset of menopause may affect your health.

 (International Menopause Society, 2023)

-Video also available in Mandarin(external link), Vietnamese(external link) and Cantonese(external link)
+This video is also available in Mandarin(external link), Vietnamese(external link) and Cantonese.(external link)

 Video: Menopause – what is menopausal hormone therapy (HRT)?

-Professor Susan Davis discusses the basics of menopausal hormone therapy (HRT).
+Professor Susan Davis discusses the basics of menopausal hormone therapy (MHT).

 (International Menopause Society, 2023)